mariam15-dev/Git-newProject/README.md

 ## Introduction

-xxx is a web application software system.
+Fakarni is a web application software system.
 Users of the system add tasks to be done and remove them later.
 The system saves the users tasks until they remove them.

 ## Technologies Used
 - HTML5